Mr. Penumbra’s 24-Hour Bookstore

 This formula may seem impossible, but Mr. Penumbra’s 24-Hour Bookstore is all about unlocking the key to the seemingly impossible.
-Following Penumbra’s newly hired clerk, Clay Jannon, we embark on a journey that leans towards the cliché, but offers unpredictability and caters to the imagination and detective traits of its readers.
-Can technology and “old-world” habits, patterns, institutions work and survive together?
+Following Penumbra’s newly hired clerk, Clay Jannon, we embark on a journey that leans towards the cliché, but offers unpredictability and caters to the imagination and detective instincts of its readers.
+Can technology and “old-world” habits, patterns, and institutions work and survive together?
 Are they mutually exclusive?
 Does one depend on the other?
-Answers to these questions are to be interpreted by the reader; Sloan’s voice through Clay Jannon seems to be in more favor of one side, while not discounting the other.
+Answers to these questions are to be interpreted by the reader; the narrative voice of Clay Jannon seems to be in more favor of one side, while not discounting the other.
 But does that mean a side cannot be chosen?

-These complexities are presented in relatively simple prose that makes putting this book down at any point trying on the soul, and although part of the Epilogue chapter is a tad trite, it reinforces a hopeful message for the future of knowledge and innovation, which is the message of the lesson learned by those involved with Penumbra and the contents of his bookstore.
+These complexities are presented in relatively simple prose that gives this book pate-turner appeal.
+Although part of the Epilogue chapter is a tad trite, it reinforces a hopeful message for the future of knowledge and innovation, which is the message of the lesson learned by those involved with Penumbra and the contents of his bookstore – I’m not going to spoil that here.